Vortex structure and intervortex interaction in superconducting structures with intrinsic diode effect: Numerical simulation

 \section{Numerical simulation}

 Below we solve the time-dependent Ginzburg-Landau equations with additional linear and cubic gradient terms in the dimensionless form.
 We introduce the parameters $\eta=\varepsilon_{1}h/(\alpha\xi)$ and $\gamma=\varepsilon_{3}h/(\alpha\xi^{3})$ measuring the strengths of the linear and cubic terms, respectively.
+The non-stationary GL theory here is used only as an approach which allows to get the numerical solution of the stationary equations corresponding to the free energy minimum (see also \cite{Sadovskyy-JCP-2015,Kato-PRB-1993,Kopasov-PRB-2023}).
+The goal of these numerical simulations is to illustrate the reliability of the above approximate stationary analytical solutions which are valid only outside the vortex core and are based on the perturbative approach (small values of the third-order gradient terms are assumed).
+Besides, the numerical simulations allow us to investigate the order parameter behavior at any distances from the vortex center including the core region.
 Three ingredients for numerical simulations are required: (i) the evolution equation for the order parameter, (ii) the expression for the transport current, and (iii) the boundary conditions that guarantee zero normal current at the sample edge.
 They are presented bellow.
 For convenience, we will write each of them separately, defining all the parameters, sometimes repeating in relation to what was written earlier.
 The evolution of the complex order parameter $\psi(\mathbf r,t)$ is governed by the equation

 where $u$ is the dimensionless relaxation constant, $\mu$ is the electrochemical potential (which equals to zero in equilibrium), $\mathbf A=[\mathbf B\times\mathbf r]/2$ is the vector potential of a uniform perpendicular field $\mathbf B$, $\mathbf x_{0}=[\mathbf n\times\mathbf h]=(1,0)$ is fixed by the exchange field.
 We emphasize that here we assume the transverse dimensions of the sample to be much less than the effective screening length $\lambda_{eff}$ and, thus, we neglect the magnetic field inhomogeneity caused by the screening effects.